Matsuura Takeshirō: Life

 In Tenpō 4 (1833) he abruptly set out from home, seemingly spurred on not only by wanderlust but also financial indiscretion, having been obliged secretly to sell some family heirlooms to settle debts run up buying books and antique curios.
 A letter written shortly after his departure notes his intentions to travel first to Edo, then Kyōto, before heading to Nagasaki, whence he would sail for Morokoshi, and perhaps even onwards to Tenjiku.
 Though he did not make it as far as China and India, his travels did take him along the Tōkaidō to Edo, where he stayed with Yamaguchi Gusho (ja), learning from him the art of seal carving that is understood to have supported him on his travels, before heading along the Nakasendō to Zenkō-ji; he also climbed nearby Mount Togakushi (ja), in what is now Myōkō-Togakushi Renzan National Park.
 The following year, yatate and notebooks to hand, he travelled from Kinki to Chūgoku and Shikoku and back; the next, through the Kinki, Hokuriku, Kōshin'etsu, Tōhoku (including Sendai and Matsushima), Kantō (where he served for a period at the mansion of Mizuno Tadakuni in Edo), Chūbu, and Kinki regions to Shikoku again; in 1836 he followed the Shikoku 88 temple pilgrimage route, then traversed the Kinki, San'in, and San'yō regions (including Tomonoura); the next year took him from San'yō around Kyūshū, due to travel restrictions entering Satsuma disguised as a Buddhist monk.
 In 1838, at the age of 21, he was taken seriously ill in Nagasaki during an epidemic.
-His father passed away that year, his sister and a brother having died several years previously.
+His father died that year, his sister and a brother having died several years previously.
 While in Nagasaki, encouraged by the Zen monk who nursed him back to health, he entered the Buddhist priesthood, at Zenrin-ji (禅林寺), going on to serve as priest at Senkō-ji (ja) in Hirado for the next three years.
 In 1842 he attempted to cross from Tsushima to Chōsen (Korea), but due to sakoku or the "closed country" policy, was unable to do so.
 His mother died at around this time.
 It was while in area of Nagasaki at the age of 26 that Matsuura heard from a village headman tales of Ezo and Karafuto, and also about the increasing Russian interest in the region and the approach of Russian ships.
 In 1844, for the first time in nine years, he returned home, paying his respects at the graves of his parents and visiting Ise Jingū, before setting out for the north.